JarvusInnovations/gatekeeper/README.md

     Habitat is a tool for automating all the build and runtime workflows for applications, in a way that behaves consistently across time and environments.
 An application automated with habitat can be run on any operating system, connected to other applications running locally or remotely, and deployed to either a container, virtual machine, or bare-metal system.

-    Installing habitat only adds one binary to your system, `hab`, and initialized the `/hab` tree.
+    Installing habitat only adds one binary to your system, `hab`, and initializes the `/hab` tree.

-    This command must be run once per system:
+    This command must be run once per workstation:

     ```bash
     curl -s https://raw.githubusercontent.com/habitat-sh/habitat/master/components/hab/install.sh | sudo bash